 Which is better, upselling or cross-selling?

-Neither is universally better, since they suit different moments.
+When weighing cross-selling vs upselling, neither is universally better, since they suit different moments.
 Upsells work best while the customer is still choosing a product.
-Cross-sells work best once they’ve decided and are near the cart.
+Meanwhile, cross-sells work best once they’ve decided and are near the cart.
 Most stores benefit from using both at the right points.

 Does WooCommerce support upsells and cross-sells?